Practice Profile

 - Advised on the merits of judicially reviewing a court’s refusal to quash an abatement notice.

-Claire has experience representing responsible authorities in licensing matters.
-A recent case involved a successful application to revoke the licence of a restaurant/bar and Claire is instructed in several upcoming Transport for London licensing hearings.
+- Claire has experience representing responsible authorities and business holders in licensing matters.
+Recent cases involved acting for a successful local authority in a licensing hearing, successful applications on behalf of business holders and a successful application to revoke the licence of a restaurant/bar.
+Claire acted as sole counsel for a restaurant/bar in a four-day Magistrates Court appeal turning on allegations of noise nuisance and is regularly instructed in Transport for London licensing hearings.

 - The King’s Inns, Dublin, Advanced Diploma in Irish Planning and Environmental Law (2022)